noajshu/scotus-speech/README.md

 - academic study of SCOTUS oral arguments
 - chatbots / AI

+Forced alignment the transcripts to audio is achieved by the [aeneas package](https://www.readbeyond.it/aeneas/).

 ## Format notes
 Each step manipulates data in the [JSON Lines](http://jsonlines.org/) structured data format.